Vegan Chocolate Cake with a Date-Sweetened Option

 I use my Vitamix blender, and it works like a charm because it has a tamper that allows for keeping the ingredients moving in thick recipes like this vegan chocolate icing.
 However, if you have a less powerful machine, you’ll need to stop, scrape the sides down, and continue to blend until smooth.

-Once the cake and/or cupcakes have fully cooled, it’s time to frost and serve!
+Once the cake has fully cooled, it’s time to frost and serve!

 I love to add a few strawberries, raspberries, blueberries, or a combination of them to this cake because it makes a beautiful display.
 If you want to really take it over the top, sprinkle a little Homemade Powdered Sugar over the top.